ISISComputingGroup/ibex_developers_manual/Duplicating-IOCs.md

 </details>

 ### After duplication
-After either using the script or creating dulicates manually be sure to make and test to IOC.
+After either using the script or creating duplicates manually be sure to make and test to IOC.

 ### Making the IOC
 1. **`make`** the `<newIOC>` folder